booksandcoding/booksandcoding.github.io/_posts/2014-3-3-Hello-World.md

 <br />
 I don't have a problem with scripts.
 In fact, some of my favourite books are playscripts.
 I realise there probably won't be the same feeling to it - but I <i>really want to enjoy it</i>.
 I'm just worried that this might the book/play where J.K.Rowling fucks up.
 (And that's not mentioning the fact that most of it <b>isn't</b>&nbsp;written by Rowling herself).<br />
 <br />
 &nbsp;Is it going to be as good as the Harry Potter series?
 Is it going to be able to introduce a whole new generation to reading?
 (Probably not - the book is just a script).
 Or is this brilliant world that I've been wanting to join for most of life suddenly going to come crashing down?
-Is the whole thing just going to feel like a money-making scheme, capitalizing on the popularity of the original series?<i>Because it feels a bit like that.&nbsp;</i><br />
+Is the whole thing just going to feel like a money-making scheme, capitalizing on the popularity of the original series? <i>Because it feels a bit like that.&nbsp;</i><br />
 <br />
+<h2>Have you seen the play?
+Nervous for the release?
+Please, no spoilers.</h2>